Enter your zip to

 A close up photo of a residential roof with a dormer

 As you’re preparing to get quotes for your roof replacement, make sure that’s actually what you need.
-It could be that you actually need your roof repaired instead.
-If you have a leak, roof damage, or other concerns, your first step should be working with a contractor to see if your roof can be repaired.
+It could be that you actually need your roof repaired.
+For leaks, damage, or other issues, consult a contractor to determine if repairs are possible.
 This will be more cost-effective than a roof replacement.

-For more information of when a roof can be repaired instead of replaced, you can read our blog post.
+Here’s more information of when a roof can be repaired instead of replaced.

 When to Replace Your Roof